 How Do Carbon Offsets Work?

 Whenever we use fossil fuels, or any energy produced by them, carbon is emitted.
 This contributes to the greenhouse gas effect and, as a result, to climate change.
-While carbon offsets won’t eliminate the carbon emissions of your travel to and from Aialik Bay (the boat engines will still emit carbon regardless of your purchasing choice), they do “offset” them by reducing emissions elsewhere.
+While carbon offsets won’t eliminate your carbon emissions, they do “offset” them by reducing emissions elsewhere.

 For example, Port Graham, the native corporation which owns the land from where we launch our kayaks in Aialik Bay, has used the carbon marketplace to place land under long-term protection as standing forest.
 Port Graham sells these carbon offsets on the California carbon market, which has provided income to the native corporation, all while allowing the intact and unique ecosystem to remain pristine and undisturbed.
 This example hits so close to home, you’ll see the results during your paddle in Aialik Bay!

-In 2019, Kayak Adventures’ carbon offset purchases helped fund the Jagers Ranch Grasslands Conservation Project in Colorado, which you can read about here.
+In 2020, Kayak Adventures’ carbon offset purchases helped fund the Jagers Ranch Grasslands Conservation Project in Colorado, which you can read about here.
 By avoiding the conversion of this grassland, this important project keeps carbon in the ground while continuing to protect a fragile ecosystem and a diversity of wildlife.
 Just last year, our guests offset 48 tonnes of CO2; this is the equivalent to planting 800 trees or removing 10 cars from the road for an entire year.

 Why do we offer the choice to offset carbon emissions?